 Why do stablecoin swaps sometimes not execute at exactly 1:1?

 On decentralized exchanges, swap rates depend on pool balance.
-If a pool is imbalanced due to high demand for one side, the price shifts away from par.
+If a pool is imbalanced due to high demand on one side, the price shifts away from par.
 Gas fees, protocol fees, and low liquidity can also push the effective rate below 1:1.
 Intent-based systems avoid this by locking the rate before execution.

 How do cross-chain stablecoin swaps differ from regular bridge transfers?